kyleblocksom/sagemaker-external-repo-access/documentation/deployment-guide.md

     --query "Stacks[0].StackStatus"
 ```

 After a successful stack deployment, the status changes from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.
-You can print the stack output:
+Print the stack output and retrieve the _CodePipelineWebHookUrl_ output using the below command:

 ```sh
 aws cloudformation describe-stacks \